ThirdCommand/GEOWars/map.md

 - [ ] UI will need to handle screen resizing right
   - [ ] When screen longer, canvas becomes wider and more elements are seen

-- [ ] need way to open level designer
+- [x] need way to open level designer

-- [ ] need way to select normal game or level designed game
+- [x] need way to select normal game or level designed game
+- [ ] need way to go from level designer to playing the game that was made

 - [x] need to store the placed enemies so they can be serialized